solkim-83/tp/docs/UserGuide.md

 * `edit -t n/computing ri/1 t/cs2030 rt/cs2040` Removes the contact at index `1` from `computing`.
 Also, adds `cs2030` as a child-tag to `computing` and removes `cs2040` as a child-tag.

-#### 4.4.4 Finding a tag - `find`
+#### 4.4.4 Finding a tag - `find` [Illio Suardi]

-Finds tags which names partially match the given keyword and lists them in the remarks panel.
+You can use this command to find tags which names partially match the given keyword by listing them in the remarks panel.
 Super-tags are also denoted with `(supertag)`.
 Additionally, if you would like to find super-tags only, you can specify `true` in the `st/` field; conversely, if you would like to find regular tags only, you can specify `false` in the `st/` field.

 Format: `find -t [t/KEYWORD] [st/BOOLEAN]`